ARC Discovery Project - Landscape of Production and Punishment: the Tasman Peninsula 1830-77

 UNE serves regional, national and international communities through the progressive pursuit of excellence in scholarship, research and teaching.
 While we have a long history and strong tradition of academic distinction, our outlook is dynamic and fresh.
 Our focus is on the future.

-We are therefore searching for a candidate who has Honours or Masters level qualifications in History.
-It is essential that applicants have well-developed skills in using historical documents in support of historical research and considerable proficiency in synthesizing and extending the secondary literature.
-The successful candidate will be expected to work under the direction and in collaboration with the main project team.
-The final form of the project will be determined through consideration of the skills and interests of the candidate
+Applicants should have Honours or Masters level qualifications in archaeology and be concerned with the anthropological dimensions of the archaeological record.
+It is essential that applicants have well-developed skills in using historical documents in support of archaeological research and some aptitude for, or experience in, materials analysis.
+The successful candidate will be expected to work under the direction of and in collaboration with the main project team.
+There will be a requirement for co-publication of results.
+The final form of the project will be determined through consideration of the skills of the candidate.

 Please make sure you read the Domestic Students Scholarship Application Guidelines prior to completing the scholarship application form.

 Complete the Domestic Students Scholarship Application Form.
 Detailed instructions are included on the form.
 Please make sure all required documentation is attached, or your application may not be considered.

 For more information about the scholarship please read the scholarship Terms and Conditions.

 Please click here to apply for candidature at UNE.

 Scholarship applications are due by Friday 4 May at 5:00pm

 TC Lamble Administration Building

 University of New England